-TROYMAN RELEASES NEW SINGLE “INEVITABILITY-FYM” SONG AND MUSIC VIDEO OUT NOW
+Troyman Releases New Single “Inevitability-Fym” Song And Music Video Out Now

-ATLANTA, GA, USA, March 7, 2022 /EINPresswire.com/ -- The wait is finally over...multitalented, independent hip hop artist Troyman continues to bring the heat and the hits with his latest single “Inevitability-FYM.”
-Produced by Tay Keith and released on March 4th, 2022, along with an accompanying video on YouTube, and if early reviews and fan excitement are any indication, this project may find Troyman’s name being mentioned in the conversations of Hip Hop greats of the past, present, and future.
+EINPresswire.com/ -- The wait is finally over multitalented, independent hip hop artist Troyman continues to bring the heat and the hits with his latest single “Inevitability-FYM” produced by Tay Keith released on March 4th, 2022, along with an accompanying video on YouTube and if early reviews and fan excitement is any indication, this project may find Troyman’s name being mentioned in the conversations of Hip Hop greats of the past, present, and future.

 Tonya Bowers